jrenaud90/TidalPy/README.md

 * Don't care about tides or orbital dynamics but are instead interested in interior structure and composition of planets?
     * [BurnMan](https://github.com/geodynamics/burnman)
     * [PerpleX](http://www.perplex.ethz.ch/)
-* Are you interested in tides, interiors, *and* the chemical evolution of small worlds but don't care about non-synchronous rotation?
+* Are you interested in tides, interiors, *and* the chemical evolution of small worlds but don't care about non-synchronous rotation or compressibility of planets?
     * [IcyDwarf](https://github.com/MarcNeveu/IcyDwarf)

 However, if you want high fidelity tidal, orbital, spin, and interior models --- then you have come to the right place!
 Read below for instructions on how to install and use TidalPy.